 This is a typical stumbling block for most organizations, and they may not be able to see things clearly since that’s how things have always been done.
 This is where the Scrum Master comes into the picture by highlighting choices that the firm has made that actively oppose its new foray into Scrum.

-Be the One in the Room Who Gets Them There…
+Be a True Leader Who Helps Gets Them There…

 That’s where we come in.